SimonPadbury/baselayer-3/_src/decoration.md

 * Inline axis, or x-axis (right and left): `mx-1` through `mx-4` / `px-4` through `px-4`
 * Block axis, or y-axis (top and bottom): `my-1` through `my-4` / `py-4` through `py-4`

-The zero `*-0` options (top, roght, bottom, or left) are for removing (resetting) unwanted margin and padding.
+The zero `*-0` options (top, right, bottom, left) are for removing (resetting) unwanted margin and padding.

 ### Spacing extras

 In addition, there are the following specials:

-* `p-cell` — adds y-axis padding `--s-1` and x-axis padding of double `--s-1` for creating menu items.
+* `p-cell` — adds y-axis padding `--s-1` and x-axis padding of 2 × `--s-1` for creating menu items.
 Same as the padding for table cells and buttons
 * `mx-auto` — for x-axis margin auto-centering

 ## Borders